Schenn/Peas/ReadMe.txt

 			SELECT
 				takes associative array of arguments
+				Required:
+					- table: table to select from
+				Optional:
 					- columns: array of column names, if unset * is used
+					- distinct: distinct or distinctrow
+					- result: big or small; Used with Distinct or groupby to specify large or small returns
-					- table: table to select from
+					- priority: Sets the select to high priority; HIGH_PRIORITY sql select option
+					- buffer: Enables SQL_BUFFER_RESULT sql select option
+					- cache: true or false; Sets SQL_CACHE and SQL_NO_CACHE sql select options

 				Description:
 					- Sets the method to 'select', this tells the Where method to use ' AND ' instead of ', ',
 					- 'SELECT ['column1','column2','column3'] || * from table
+					- Returns sqlSpinner object

 			INSERT
 				Takes associative array of arguments